-Mafinga weather is changeable but generally hot in the day and cooler at night.
+Mafinga weather varies, but is generally hot in the day and cooler at night.
 We advise you to bring suitable clothing accordingly.

 WHAT TO BRING

-Please bring whatever you feel is necessary but our visitors often have things like:
+Please bring whatever you feel is necessary, but our visitors often bring:

 Malaria tablets (please consult your doctor before departure)

 Buses for Mafinga leave Dar es Salaam at 6am, so you must be at Ubungo bus station for 5.30am (around 35.000 TSH).
 This means you will probably have to spend a night in Dar before travelling to us.
 We can help you book a cheap hotel near the station (ask u for the lodge name).